 Over fifty years of research has shown that the quality of the relationship that forms between a client and counselor is a key element in helping clients.
-Forming an effecting therapeutic relationship requires that counselors develop an open, non-reactive ability to understand clients deeply, and create a safe environment for client exploration and growth.
+Forming an effecting therapeutic relationship requires that counselors develop an open, non-reactive stance, the ability to understand clients deeply (emotions, thoughts, intentions, needs), and create a safe environment for client exploration and growth.
 As counselors, the patterns and rules of relating that we have learned in our lives, as well as our ability to regulate our own emotions and responses will play a major role in the quality of the therapeutic relationships we build with clients.
 As such, we regularly invite each student to reflect and grow as a person.